- Windows 10

 Enterprise Mode includes the following features:

 Tool-based management for website lists.
 Use the Enterprise Mode Site List Manager to add website domains and domain paths and to specify whether a site renders using Enterprise Mode.
+Download the Enterprise Mode Site List Manager (schema v.2) or the Enterprise Mode Site List Manager (schema v.1), based on your operating system and schema.

 Centralized control.
 You can specify the websites or web apps to interpret using Enterprise Mode, through an XML file on a website or stored locally.
 Domains and paths within those domains can be treated differently, allowing granular control.
 Use Group Policy to let users turn Enterprise Mode on or off from the Tools menu and to decide whether the Enterprise browser profile appears on the Emulation tab of the F12 developer tools.